vaib-dev/Courses/6-computer-networks/2-basic-concepts.md

 ## Network topologies
 The term network topology describes the relationship of connected devices in terms of a geometric graph.
 Devices are represented as vertices, and their connections are represented as edges on the graph.
 It describes how many connections each device has, in what order, and it what sort of hierarchy.\
-There are six types of topologies as foolows:
+There are six types of topologies as follows:
 ### 1. Bus Topology
 Bus topology is the simplest kind of topology in which a common bus or channel is used for communication in the network.
 The bus is connected to various taps and droplines.
 Taps are the connectors, while droplines are the cables connecting the bus with the computer.
 In other words, there is only a single transmission line for all nodes.\
 When a sender sends a message, all other computers can hear it, but only the receiver accepts it(verifying the mac address attached with the data frame) and others reject it.
 Bus technology is mainly suited for small networks like LAN, etc.\